mishraabhishek11/plant-twin/sourceag/README.md

 ## Testing done

-1. App will work in portrait mode only.
+1. The app will only work in portrait mode.
-2. Enabled for tablets, by enabling in app.json
+2. Enabled for tablets, by enabling in app.json ios": {
-   "ios": {
    "supportsTablet": true
    },
    To support Android for tablet devices, need to manage from Play Store.
-3. All testing done on iPhone 15 with Expo Go.
+3. All testing was done on the iPhone 15 using Expo Go.

 ## How solution works